calderleppitsch/calderleppitsch.github.io/_posts/2025-11-08-slicing-through-space.md

 ### Plotting in MATLAB

 Alright, now I have all the data points!
 What to do with them?
 Well, I'll plot them in MATLAB because I'm most familiar with the language.
-First since I have all the curves in separate sheets of an excel file, I'll convert the point data into a data structure which makes sense.
+First, since I have all the curves in separate sheets of an excel file, I'll convert the point data into a data structure which makes sense.

 ```matlab
 %% Load Excel